ephieo/book_app_8th/Downloads/book_app_8th/ReadMe.md

     - #### Notes :

       - I can make the function more readable but extracting some of the formatting code into the utils file making it it's own function.
+      - This would help with readabilty because each function would have it's own independent role.
       - Write more understandable comments that makes the code easier to read through.
+      - I created a function called `formatBookResult()` and extracted it to the utils file.

     #### FEEDBACK :